cournape/Bento/doc/source/overview.rst

 ..
 Philosophy
 .. ----------
 ..
 ..
-Toydist's main characteristics are:
+Bento's main characteristics are:
 ..
 ..     - Pythonic: simple, hackable, explicit and one way to do it.
 ..     - Extensibility: avoid tight internal coupling, make it possible to plug-in